42MTQ/AI.SLAM/Research/Approach/ResearchAnswers.md

 # Solutions to Research Questions

-### 1. Challenges of Dynamic Environments:
+## 1. Challenges of Dynamic Environments

-**"What are the primary environmental challenges that affect SLAM performance in arable vegetable fields, such as crop density, terrain irregularities, and seasonal variations?"**
+What are the primary environmental challenges that affect SLAM performance in arable vegetable fields, such as crop density, terrain irregularities, and seasonal variations?